 Operating internationally, her roots are German as well as Czech.
 She is known for her outstanding art and design works with the medium metal.
 Her work combines elements of art, design, architecture and craft – based on her studies of visual art, German philology and literature, history of art, and on ancient technologies of craft and artistic metal processing which she was taught by her father Prof. Alfred Habermann (1930–2008), a master of blacksmithing.
-Her main expressive material is iron, with which she often experiments freely, developing new techniques of processing (e.g. forged drawings), and combining it with diﬀerent materials (e.g. gold leaf, paint, wood, glass).
+Her main expressive material is iron, with which she often experiments freely, developing new techniques of processing (e.g. metalldrawing), and combining it with diﬀerent materials (e.g. paint, gold leaf, wood, glass).
 Her work is represented in private and public collections.

 1999–2001 Sculpture school in Brunico – South Tirol/ Italy